beirao/blog/data/authors/default.md

 ---
 name: Beirao
 avatar: /static/images/pp2.png
-occupation: Smart contracts auditor and developer
+occupation: Smart Contracts Security Researcher

-# company:
+company: Independent
 email: beirao.dev@icloud.com
 twitter: https://twitter.com/0xBeirao
 github: https://github.com/beirao
 ---

-Hello friends :3

-Welcome to my personal website.
-Here I share some of my thoughts and achievements about my WEB3 journey.
-I've just finished my engineering degree and now I'm working in a company as a smart contracts engineer.
+Hey there, I'm Beirao!

+I'm just a guy diving headfirst into the smart contract security and WEB3.

+I've got an engineering degree under my belt, and I'm currently working as an independent security researcher.

-I started learning full-stack WEB3 development in mid-2022 with the [FCC Patrick course](https://www.youtube.com/watch?v=gyMwXuJrbJQ) and started my security journey in January with the famous cmichel blog post [How to become a smart contract auditor](https://cmichel.io/how-to-become-a-smart-contract-auditor/).
+I started learning full development with Patrick Collins in mid-2022, and went deeper into security research early 2023.

+I'm constantly learning to make WEB3 a safer place!
+My mission is to audit and secure smart contracts, keeping them safe from hacks.

-I've achieved some great results.
-I made it to the top 150 on [Code4rena](https://code4rena.com/leaderboard) and even won some rewards on [Immunefi](https://immunefi.com).
+I've already cracked the Top 150 on [Code4rena](https://code4rena.com/leaderboard) and won some rewards on [Immunefi](https://immunefi.com).

-In addition to my primary role, I extend my skills as a contractor specializing in EVM smart contracts security and development.
-If you're in need of robust code review or high quality smart contracts development for your startup, I'm here to assist.
-Don't hesitate to get in touch via Twitter or Email.
+As a result, companies have approached me to audit their smart contracts.

+If you're one of them and need a thorough code review or top-notch smart contract development, shoot me a [DM](https://twitter.com/0xBeirao)!